rebelsky/csc207c/_readings/generics.md

   public void set(int i, String str);

   /**
    * Get the ith element of the array.
-If the ith element has not
-   * been set, returns null.
    *
+   * @param i
+   *   The index to retrieve.
+   *
+   * @return
+   *   The most recent value stored using set(i, ...).
+If the ith
+   *   element has not been set, returns null.
+   *
    * @pre i >= 0
    */
   public String get(int i);
-} // interface ExpandableArrayOfStrings
+} // interface DynamicArrayOfStrings
 ```

 Now, let's see how we might implement that interface.
 We'll probably